-Follow these three steps to start your studies at Concordia.
+Follow these four steps to start your studies at Concordia.

 Follow the steps below to prepare an application to Concordia.
 Once you’ve decided which program you want to apply to and have reviewed all admission requirements, including language proficiency and international requirements, you are ready to move onto the next step.